bernhardHartleb/Install-VM-Debian/README.md

  - Network configuration is automatically detected.
  - Hostname: Your FH login.
 Is used for reference only.
  - Domain Name: leave empty.
 Press Continue.
- - Set up users and passwords: Root password: root, Full Name: whateveryouwant, User name for your account: same as user, password: whateveryouwant
+ - Set up users and passwords: Root password: root, Full Name: <your name>, User name for your account: same as user, password: <your pw>
  - Partition disks: Guided – use entire disk.
  - Select disk to partition: Just one should be available.
 Choose it.
  - Partition disks: All files in one partition